LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_response->setCookie(nv::pair, -domain=void, -expires=void, -path=void, -secure=false)

-   This method sets the indicated cookie.
+   Sets the indicated cookie.
 Any duplicate cookie would be replaced.
 The first parameter must be the cookie name=value pair.
 If used, the ``-domain`` and ``-path`` keyword parameters must have string values.

    The ``-expires`` parameter can be either a date object, a duration object, an integer, a string or any object which will produce a suitable value when